 If you've thought about how much you need to start a podcast...

-Well, now is your chance.
+Okay, this is your chance now.
 It will be a lot of fun and it can help you considerably.

-Of course, when you're just getting started, you probably won't be able to achieve similar sponsorship rates because your show probably won't immediately have thousands of listeners tuning in to hear what it's all about.
+Of course, when you're just starting out, you probably won't be able to get similar sponsorship rates, as your show probably won't immediately have thousands of listeners tuning in to hear what it's about.

 It will take time to go from choosing the best podcast hosting platform to launching your show and building your audience.
-However, if you've already had success creating content and attracting regular readers to your blog, you can kick off your podcast with a bang by promoting it massively to your existing readers.
+However, if you've already succeeded in creating content and attracting regular readers to your blog, you can launch your podcast with a bang by heavily promoting it to your existing audience.

-The best part about choosing to start a podcast as a way to make money is that it can be a relatively low effort once you have the tools and the process (compared to writing articles massively epic blog posts all day).
+The best part about choosing to start a podcast as a way to make money is that it can be a relatively low-effort undertaking once you have the tools and process (compared to writing massively epic blog posts all day).

 Start small with podcast sponsorships and set yourself up for success.

-If you're short on time, you can start by taking your blog posts existing , turn them into spoken words, and start posting them regularly as podcast episodes that talk about all the most popular content on your blog (and share previews of what you're working on right now).
+If you're short on time, you can start by taking your blog posts existing , turn them into spoken words and start publishing them regularly as podcast episodes that talk about all the most popular content from your blog (and share insights into what you're currently working on).

-During your first few months of podcasting, you will likely attract more listeners on a very consistent basis if your show is entertaining and you discuss interesting topics or bring in exciting guests.
-Promote your blog and your podcast by doing thoughtful outreach to bloggers to feature as a guest on other podcasts, offer guest blogging, and build a social community to regularly share new content with.
+During your first few months of podcasting, you will likely attract more listeners on a very regular basis if your show is entertaining and you discuss interesting topics or bring in exciting guests.
+Promote your blog and your podcast by thoughtfully raising awareness among bloggers to feature you as a guest on other podcasts, offer guest blogs and create a social community with which to regularly share new content.

-Once you have a podcast with regular listeners, you can add podcasting to your media kit and start charging sponsors for podcast ad placements like 30 pre-rolls, mid-rolls, and post-rolls. seconds that plug in your sponsored products and services.
+Once you have a podcast with regular listeners, you can add podcasting to your media kit and start charging sponsors for podcast ad placements such as 30-second pre-rolls, mid-rolls, and post-rolls that plug in your sponsored products and services.

 12. Freelancing

-Freelancing isn't for everyone, but it's definitely a good option when you're still deciding how to make money blogging.
+Freelancing isn't for everyone, but it's certainly a good option when you're still deciding how to make money blogging.

-As we've touched on before, if you're a skilled writer (or at least enjoy it enough to improve over time), you might be able to start freelancing to share your expertise with clients who are willing. to pay.
+As we have already mentioned, if you are a skilled writer (or at least enjoy it enough to improve over time), you might be able to start working freelance to share your expertise with clients who are willing to pay.

 Especially if you have already grown your own blog to a respectable level and can demonstrate to clients that your content attracts and engages readers.

 Now, becoming a freelance writer could be your chance to help other brands, startups, and bloggers do the same.
-This is exactly where freelancing comes in.
+That's exactly where freelancing comes in.

 You can sell your services by offering to: